-The Australasian Association for Theatre, Drama and Performance Studies has created an award for Excellence in Book Editing.
+The Australasian Association for Theatre, Drama and Performance Studies has created an award for Excellence in Book Editing and/or Creative Projects or Scholarship Achievement over time

 Purpose of the Award

-The Peta Tait Prize for Excellence in Book Editing will be awarded once every four (4) years, starting in 2019.
+The Peta Tait Prize for Excellence in Book Editing and/or Creative Projects or Scholarship Achivement will be awarded once every four (4) years, starting in 2019.
 So in 2016 the Rob Jordan Prize for Best Book will be awarded, in 2017 the Joanne Tompkins Prize for Excellence in Journal Editing will be awarded, in 2018 the Rob Jordan Prize will be awarded and in 2019 the Peta Tait Prize for Excellence in Book Editing will be awarded.
 Thus the Peta Tait Prize will be awarded in the following years:

-Unlike the Rob Jordan Prize, editors cannot self-nominate.
-Instead, the editors must be nominated by TWO (2) ADSA members.
+Unlike the Rob Jordan Prize, editors/applicants cannot self-nominate.
+Instead, the editors/applicants must be nominated by TWO (2) ADSA members.

-The nominators should provide a joint statement about the book’s importance that consists of the following:
+The nominators should provide a joint statement about the book’s/work's importance that consists of the following:

 - The reason for the nomination (innovation in the field, impact)